signalfx/signalfx-agent/docs/quick-install.md

 ### Step 2.
-Confirm your Installation
+Confirm your installation

-To confirm that your Smart Agent is functional, enter:
+1. Enter the following command to confirm that your Smart Agent is functional:

 ```sh
 sudo signalfx-agent status